Cost Update

 How long does roof replacement take in New York City?

-For a standard row house or single-family home, the actual work usually takes 2 to 4 days.
-However, the process of getting DOB permits and scheduling the crew can take 3 to 6 weeks.
-Weather delays in May are common, so build a buffer into your timeline.
+For a standard single-family home, expect the actual work to take 2 to 4 days.
+However, the process from permit filing with the DOB to final inspection can take 3 to 6 weeks.
+Weather delays in June are common due to afternoon thunderstorms.

 Do I need a permit for roof replacement in New York City?